-If you own a vehicle, your SR22 insurance Florida certificate will be endorsed to your auto insurance policy.
-If you don’t own a vehicle your SR22 certificate will be endorsed to a non owner insurance policy.
-For more information on Florida Non Owner SR22 Insurance, check these pages on our website: Cheapest Florida Non Owner SR22 Insurance, Florida No Car Insurance.
+If you own a vehicle, the SR22 insurance Florida certificate is an endorsement to your auto insurance policy.
+If you don’t own a car, the SR22 is attached to a non owner insurance policy.
+For more information about Florida Non Owner SR22 Insurance, see these articles on our website:

-- Repeated traffic violations or getting an excessive number of tickets in a short time period
+- Getting an excessive number of tickets in a short period

 - Legal judgments